ferntheplant/finna/README.md

 # finna

-Categorize expenses from CSV files using local LLMs with human-in-the-loop review.
+Automated expense categorization using local LLMs with human-in-the-loop review.

 ## What It Does

-- Reads credit card and bank statement CSVs
+- Parses CSV exports from credit cards and bank statements
 - Uses Ollama (local LLM) to categorize expenses into a flexible hierarchy
 - Flags low-confidence items for human review
 - Supports splitting transactions (e.g., Amazon orders into individual items)